lawrennd/old_talks/_posts/2016-03-21-the-data-delusion.md

   algorithms, the time has come for the academic community to take stock.
 Have we really got the tools in place to solve the next generation of learning problems?
   Or is our current confidence in our toolsets misplaced?
-In this talk we’ll develop at least one direction where our capabilities are lacking, and speculate how close we are to making a breakthrough in that domain.
+In this talk we’ll develop at least one direction where our capabilities are lacking.
-venue: MARS Conference, Palm Springs
+venue: MARS Conference, Parker Palm Springs, Palm Springs, CA
 day: '21'
 month: 3
 year: '2016'
+ppt: 2016-03-21-amazonMars.pptz
 pdf: 2016-03-21-amazonMars.pdf
 layout: talk
 key: Lawrence:mars16